Leakage (electronics): In capacitors

 Gradual loss of energy from a charged capacitor is primarily caused by electronic devices attached to the capacitors, such as transistors or diodes, which conduct a small amount of current even when they are turned off.
 Even though this off current is an order of magnitude less than the current through the device when it is on, the current still slowly discharges the capacitor.
 Another contributor to leakage from a capacitor is from the undesired imperfection of some dielectric materials used in capacitors, also known as dielectric leakage.
 It is a result of the dielectric material not being a perfect insulator and having some non-zero conductivity, allowing a leakage current to flow, slowly discharging the capacitor.

 Another type of leakage occurs when current leaks out of the intended circuit, instead flowing through some alternate path.
 This sort of leakage is undesirable because the current flowing through the alternate path can cause damage, fires, RF noise, or electrocution.
-Leakage of this type can be measured by observing that the current flow at some point in the circuit doesn't match the flow at another.
+Leakage of this type can be measured by observing that the current flow at some point in the circuit does not match the flow at another.
 Leakage in a high-voltage system can be fatal to a human in contact with the leak, as when a person accidentally grounds a high-voltage power line.

 Between electronic assemblies and circuits

 Leakage may also mean an unwanted transfer of energy from one circuit to another.
 For example, magnetic lines of flux will not be entirely confined within the core of a power transformer; another circuit may couple to the transformer and receive some leaked energy at the frequency of the electric mains, which will cause audible hum in an audio application.

 Leakage current is also any current that flows when the ideal current is zero.
 Such is the case in electronic assemblies when they are in standby, disabled, or "sleep" mode (standby power).
 These devices can draw one or two microamperes while in their quiescent state compared to hundreds or thousands of milliamperes while in full operation.
 These leakage currents are becoming a significant factor to portable device manufacturers because of their undesirable effect on battery run time for the consumer.

 When mains filters are used in the power circuits supplying an electrical or electronic assembly, e.g., a variable frequency drive or an AC/DC power converter, leakage currents will flow through the "Y" capacitors that are connected between the live and neutral conductors to the earthing or grounding conductor.
 The current that flows through these capacitors is due to the capacitors' impedance at power line frequencies.
-Some amount of leakage current is generally considered acceptable, however, excessive leakage current, exceeding 30 mA, can create a hazard for users of the equipment.
-In some applications, e.g., medical devices with patient contact, the acceptable amount of leakage current can be quite low, less than 10 mA.
+Some amount of leakage current is generally considered acceptable, however excessive leakage current, exceeding 30 mA, can create a hazard for users of the equipment.
+In some applications, e.g. medical devices with patient contact, the acceptable amount of leakage current can be quite low, less than 10uA.